nezuron/nocap/README.md

 **Your timeline, no cap.**

-A Chrome extension that uses AI to detect undisclosed sponsored content on Twitter/X in real-time.
+A Chrome extension that uses AI to detect sponsored content on Twitter/X in real-time.

 ## The Problem